 A stroll over a boardwalk get’s you to a beautiful sandy beach, Kellys Beach.

 Over 60 km of flat, easy cycle trails are available to explore.
 We did a lot of cycling over the four days we were there.

 Well with Fall now just around the corner, it is soon time to pack the camper and leave the Lizzie hat behind for next year’s camping adventures.
-Can’t wait to return to this peaceful place.
+I can’t wait to return to this peaceful place.